 my journey so far

 My first sewing and knitting memories go back to the age of five.
 I had a mother who was an amazing needlewoman and a grandmother who taught me to knit at the age of six.
-My baby sister was born and in those days mothers and babies were kept in hospital a week or more, and I made a yellow knitted teddy for my new sister.
-I was thrilled with them both and have never stopped wanting to sew and create since then!
+I owe a lot to them both for passing on the creativity gene.
+It's a wonderful gift to have and to share with others, in this very busy world in which we live.

 I taught textiles in a secondary school before having my family of three boys, who I’m proud to say can all use the sewing machine, but have not inherited my passion for fibre.
 When they went to school I retrained as an infant teacher, but the textile passion was always there and never faded.